nixonyung/nixonyung.github.io/content/writings/growth/limit-break/shuhari/_index.en.md

   - associating new concepts with what you already know
     - e.g. when learning a new language you should use a dictionary in that language
     - e.g. visualization
-  - practicing individual aspects, then combining them together
+  - practicing individual aspects, then combining them
-    - e.g. when learning a new language, you should first learn the pronunciations, then the words (e.g. everyday words, synonyms), and then the grammar to form sentences, and then how to apply contexts when grouping sentences into paragraphs / dialogues
+    - e.g. when learning a new language, you should first learn the pronunciations, then the words (e.g. everyday words, synonyms), then the grammar to form sentences, and then how to apply contexts when grouping sentences into paragraphs/dialogues
     - e.g. when learning a piece of music, you should first learn the individual notes, then a group of notes, then a few measures, then finally the whole piece